LookItVal/lookitval.com/content/case-studies/bird-classification/1-introduction.md

 # § I: Introduction

 Bird species classification based on audio recordings has significant implications for ecological monitoring, biodiversity studies, and conservation efforts, as well as being applicable and interesting to a population of bird watchers and nature lovers.
 This project focuses on developing a robust machine learning pipeline capable of identifying bird species from basic metadata recordable by a smartphone.
-By leveraging audio signal processing techniques and modern classification algorithms, the project aims to create a reliable and scalable solution for bird call recognition.[^1]

-[^1]: Would you believe me if I said this was not written by AI?
+By leveraging audio signal processing techniques and modern classification algorithms, the project aims to create a reliable and scalable solution for bird call recognition. :u-i-footnote{note='Would you believe me if I said this was not written by AI?' icon='1'}

 ## A. Overview of project goals